kaito881221/endgame-protocol/README.md

 o	Long-Term Vision: As the EGP Protocol grows and its community matures, the development and operation of its own Multi-Asset Vault system will be pursued as a key objective in the long-term roadmap.
 Through this, EGP will ultimately achieve full autonomy and realize the vision of 'Asset-Backed EGP Lending' presented above.
 	Launching the Gladiator's Marketplace: We will diversify the ecosystem's economic activity by introducing features for player-to-player (P2P) betting and the trading of strategy NFTs.
 	Ecosystem Contributor Recognition (LP Staker Integration): We will recognize the act of staking EGP-BNB Liquidity Provider (LP) tokens as 'activity.'
 This will embrace core ecosystem contributors as players and incentivize the provision of liquidity.
-	SuFi Ecosystem Expansion: Building on the success of Endgame Protocol, we will begin the research and planning for second and third projects that utilize the new genre of SuFi.
+	SurFi Ecosystem Expansion: Building on the success of Endgame Protocol, we will begin the research and planning for second and third projects that utilize the new genre of SurFi.
 	Establishing the Survivors' Syndicate: We will expand the DAO's functionality, taking the first steps toward becoming a decentralized venture capital (VC) that invests in and audits external projects.

 ---